Hardware, scaling and storage

 - Add this image to your container registry.
 Learn more about container registry connection, here.

-- Once the container is added, go to the "Hardware" tab and select the "AMD64/x86-64" architecture and tick the "Run on GPU" option.
+- Once the service is created, go to the "Hardware" tab and select the "AMD64/x86-64" architecture in the "Compute instance" sub-tab and then tick the "Run on GPU" option in the "Resources" sub-tab.

-- Click on the "Save" button and deploy the application.
+- Save the configurations and deploy the service.

 - Check the logs by clicking on the "Logs" tab.
-You can see the logs of the application running successfully.
+You should see the logs of the service running successfully.

 Storage